bedrocklinux/bedrocklinux-website/markdown/index.md

 =============

 ~+Bedrock Linux~x lets users manage their own linux blend on their computers, usually by installing packages from already existing linux distributions.
-* Runs a linux system that is robustly assembled from multiple filesystem roots.
+* Runs a linux system that gets assembled from multiple filesystem roots.
 * Integrates typically incompatible components into one largely cohesive system.

 For example, one could have: